By Danny Mills – Head of Enterprise Sales (North).

-Danny Mills is Head of Mid-Market Sales at GCI
+Danny Mills is Head of Enterprise Sales (North) at GCI

-Responsible for managing the mid-market sales team, Danny is an accomplished, experienced leader with a proven ability to build and lead teams who create and deliver sustainable results.
-Additionally, with experience in technical pre sales, Danny and his team are able to add real value with a consultative approach to IT Managed Services for all of GCI’s mid-market customers.
+Responsible for managing the Northern Enterprise Sales team, Danny is an accomplished, experienced leader with a proven ability to build and lead teams who create and deliver sustainable results.
+Additionally, with experience in technical pre sales, Danny and his team are able to add real value with a consultative approach to IT Managed Services for all of GCI’s enterprise customers.